msanatan/django_graphql_movies/README.md

 # django_graphql_movies

-This is a sample application that will accompany my upcoming blog post on [Stack Abuse](https://stackabuse.com).
+This is a sample application to accompany my blog post on [Stack Abuse](https://stackabuse.com/building-a-graphql-api-with-django/).
 This post introduces GraphQL, designs a schema for movies and details how to create the GraphQL API with Graphene and Django.

 Aside from the Django application, this repo also includes the following: